Honda CRF250X Review: The Ultimate all-round off-road bike?

 Further down into the engine and it’s more of the same – old school reliability takes precedence over new and fallible.
 That translates into an off-road oriented and super-slick five-speed box, served by a cable-operated clutch.
-Simple, reliable and unlikely to cause issues on the trail.
-And if it does you can mend it on the fly, more than can be said for a hydraulic seal set.
+Simple, reliable and unlikely to cause issues on the trail (and if it does, you can mend it on the fly, which is more than can be said for a hydraulic seal set).

 Try as you might, you cannot fault the CRFs motor.
 It manages to combine bomb-proof-reliability with genuinely usable power characteristics.
 What’s not to like here?

 As the company that pretty much developed aluminium perimeter frames with their ground breaking 1997 CR motocross bikes, Honda are rightly proud of the technology that has been a staple of Japanese dirt bikes ever since.
 And while the CRF250X may not have the very latest version, the design is well up to the task.
 The ally wraps its way round the compact engine on its way down to the swing arm pivot, and a detachable aluminium subframe mounts at the back.
 As you’d expect, the tank sits between the rails, keeping the weight nice and low, although at only just over seven litres, the standard tank is actually not that large.
 The reserve position starts when there is 1.6 litres left.

 Suspension wise, the Honda plays it safe again with 47mm USD coil spring Showas up front .
 They are adjustable compression and rebound damping – and a similarly adjustable Showa shock at back.
 The shock is actuated via the usual Pro Link system that Honda bought in around 1981.
 There’s 315mm travel at both ends.